-Think fast: name some celebrities who’ve gotten Botox, Restylane or other injectibles.
+Think fast: name some celebrities who’ve gotten Botox, page Restylane or other injectibles.
 Is the list composed solely of famous females?
-Well, you’d be mistaken to think only the ladies of Hollywood are swinging by the good doctor’s office for a little “pick me up”.
-It’s Hollywood’s best kept secret that the male stars get touch ups too and now, like any other trend, the movement has worked its way into mainstream consumption.
+Well, hemorrhoids you’d be mistaken to think only the ladies of Hollywood are swinging by the good doctor’s office for a little “pick me up”.
+It’s Hollywood’s best kept secret that the male stars get touch ups too and now, prescription like any other trend, the movement has worked its way into mainstream consumption.

 Botox, or botulinum toxin as it goes by medically, is a controlled dose of botulism that smooths wrinkles and is so ingrained in our pop culture now that certain Housewives have Botox parties.
 But an increasing number of regular, everyday men are adding Botox — or, as some are calling it, “Bro-tox” — to their wish lists.
 Last year alone, more than 300,000 men got Botox, according to figures released by the American Society of Plastic Surgeons.
 That is a 10 percent increase from the previous year.